xu-shawn/lc0/README.md

 Identical to the [Katago implementation](https://github.com/lightvector/KataGo/blob/master/docs/KataGoMethods.md#dynamic-variance-scaled-cpuct).
 The new parameters are

 ```
-CPuctUtilityStdevPrior
+--cpuct-utility-stdev-prior
-CPuctUtilityStdevScale
+--cpuct-utility-stdev-scale
-CPuctUtilityStdevPriorWeight
+--cpuct-utility-stdev-prior-weight
 ```

-and the tuned values are
+and the tuned values (excluding the prior weight) for masterkni's T1 are

 ```
-CPuct 2.3097
+--cpuct=2.3097
-FpuValue 0.5619
+--fpu-value=0.5619
-CPuctUtilityStdevPrior 0.2289
+--cpuct-utility-stdev-prior=0.2289
-CPuctUtilityStdevScale 0.3437
+--cpuct-utility-stdev-scale=0.3437
-CPuctUtilityStdevPriorWeight 10.0 (default, not tuned)
+--cpuct-utility-stdev-prior-weight=10.0
-WDLCalibrationElo 3400
+--wdl-calibration-elo=3400
 ```

 The gain  is around 10 elo on STC and LTC.